Pence decries cancel culture amid protests and praises Zelenskyy at University of Virginia

 "Under the Trump-Pence administration, we actually achieved things that conservatives had only talked about for generations," he said.
 "We did it all by standing strong for freedom."

-Pence's speech with the Young Americans for Freedom Foundation in Virginia is part of a series of college visits he's taken in recent months.
+Pence's speech with the Young America's Foundation in Virginia is part of a series of college visits he's taken in recent months.
 He's also been active with congressional and state races in 2022 through endorsements and ad buys for targeted districts.

 "Politically, his focus is on the midterms and making sure we win back both chambers of Congress and more governors' mansions," former Pence chief of staff Marc Short told CBS News when asked if Pence's visit is the prelude to a 2024 presidential campaign.
 "This is not part of a presidential run."